-C# TrackBar: Windows FormsThis C# tutorial describes the TrackBar control in Windows Forms.
+C# TrackBar: Windows FormsUse the TrackBar control in Windows Forms.
+Access the Value property.

 provides a slider control.
 It allows the user to select a value from the slider by dragging on it.
 In Visual Studio we change many aspects of the TrackBar, including its orientation and appearance.